CTF

-We believe that when you combine a curious mind, a tenacious will and an industrious spirit
+We believe that we you combine a curious mind, a tenacious will and an industrious spirit with a caring heart you have the power to transform your life and the world around you

-[ DCADP giving back project ]
+[ DCADP GiVING back project ]

 [ project objective ]